 If you’re selling your home, you’ve probably cleaned up, given it a fresh coat of paint, and hired the best possible real estate agent.
-However, you’ve probably forgotten about one important detail—air circulation.
+However, it is possible that you’ve forgotten about one important and often overlooked detail—air circulation.

 To learn more, keep reading to learn how air circulation can impact your home’s selling price—plus, what you can do to improve airflow in your home.